 Better than the brutal, better than the direct route, however, is a journey with many stops and thus many conversations.
 The same applies to The Outer Worlds on Nintendo Switch: You will have many, many dialogues.
 That doesn't sound particularly exciting at first, but it shouldn't give the impression that The Outer Worlds is boring.
 On the contrary: Obsidian's idea is one of the best of the genre and combines a multitude of factors that have been considered typical of a modern role-playing game since the Fallout games: in-depth character development, optional gameplay elements, action-oriented combat sequences and a focus on the combination of background story and game world.

-It's no surprise that The Outer Worlds also stands out on the Nintendo Switch because of the profound gameplay, because that was already the case with the high-end versions.
-Broken down to the role-playing aspects, The Outer World is at least as good as on the "big consoles" or the PC, with the Nintendo Switch there is also the advantage of mobility.
-Being able to carry a game around and play it anywhere feels like a small bonus in multiplayer games, but in a purely solo game that's a real strength.
-Being able to play The Outer Worlds anywhere is a terrific option, and you might even sacrifice visuals for it - as long as the gameplay isn't affected.
-If Obsidian Entertainment were to get the worst technical weaknesses under control with patches, The Outer Worlds for Nintendo Switch would experience an enormous appreciation.
+That The Outer Worlds is also on the Nintendo Switch It's no surprise that it stands out because of its profound gameplay, as that was already the case with the high-end versions.
+Broken down to the role-playing aspects, The Outer World is at least as good as on the “big consoles” or the PC, with the Nintendo Switch adding the advantage of mobility.
+Being able to carry a game around and play it anywhere feels like a small bonus in multiplayer games, but in a purely solo game this is a noticeable strength.
+Being able to play The Outer Worlds anywhere is a great option, for which you could even accept compromises in terms of appearance - as long as the gameplay remains unaffected.
+If Obsidian Entertainment could get the major technical weaknesses under control with patches, The Outer Worlds for Nintendo Switch would receive a huge upgrade.

 This is especially true because the pure feel of the game is so positive.
 This is not least due to the complexity of The Outer Worlds.
 To be able to do what you want in the world, to let your character act as you see fit, that is really big role-play cinema.
 The flood of possible decisions is the heart of this game, but the technology is a key element.
 The action-packed role-playing game with its multi-level tasks still works: the quest design is just too good.